 Not really, but Christmas comes early for knitters, given that it’s hard to start knitting your Christmas gifts on December 24th.
 Not that many knitters haven’t tried.
 To help you get an early start, A Great Yarn has knitted up a couple of terrific garments for children of every age that are certain to produce squeals of joy when they are discovered under the Christmas tree.

-If you haven’t made a mermaid lapaghan yet give it a try.
-It’s easy, and guaranteed to be an instant hit, and a keepsake that will be treasured for years to come.
+If you haven’t made Angie Hartley’s mermaid lapaghan yet, give it a try.
+It’s easy, and guaranteed to be an instant hit.
+And a keepsake that will be treasured for years to come.

 The Mermaid Lapaghan class will be taught by Mary Weishaar on Saturday, October 14th, from 1-4 PM.
 The cost for the class is $30, and does not include yarn, needles or the pattern.
 Class size will be limited to 10 students, and payment in advance is required to hold your spot.
 Some minor, advance knitting would be helpful to maximize your class time, and just give us a call and we’ll tell you how to get started.

 The quick-knits start in November, with Julie Weisenberg’s Stranded Cowl.
 It’s a very simple two-skein project (one skein of a soft, bulky-weight yarn, and one skein of a soft worsted-weight yarn), and can easily be “mass-produced” if you have a lot of people on your Christmas list looking for something unique, stylish and hand-made from their favorite knitter.

 The Stranded Cowl class will be taught by Mary Weishaar on Saturday, November 4th, from 1-4 PM.
 The cost for the class is $30, and does not include yarn, needles or the pattern.
 Class size will be limited to 10 students, and payment in advance is required to hold your spot.

 The Tree Hugger Mittens (Saturday, November 11th)